muditchaudhary/CSCI3170_proj/README.md

 	3. Build and Run.
 	4. For loading the data you need to enter the file path in the following format: M:\dbProject\CSCI3170_proj\CSCI3170\test_data\
 ```
-I have added the skeleton code.
-You can write the code for the functions inside the skeleton code.